xchen20/Mini-Care-Coordinator-Assistant/README.md

 ### 1. Environment Setup

-In the root directory of the project (`MLChallenge/`), create a file named `.env`.
+In the root directory of the project, create a file named `.env`.
 This file will store your secret API key.

 Add your OpenAI API key to this file: